dimspith/confie/README.md

 ```

 The `packages` key contains the list of packages to be installed using the system's package manager.

+NOTE: packages should always be surrounded with three double quotes as seen above

 Sections such as `[nvim]` are named after the package they represent and contain 2 keys:
 * `local_path` which is the path to the directory containing the configuration